 If you have graduated, you are a master of law.
 You are a lawyer or now LLM (Master of Laws).
 You can then go a lot of ways with regard to your work.
-The training for judge has recently been modernized.
+The training for a judge has recently been modernized.
 Young lawyers who have two years of practical experience in legal work can apply for a trainee judge.

 There will then be an internal training of four years.
 In these four years, both in practice and through courses and training.
-For example, the judge in training participates with older colleagues and works at sessions as court clerk.
-A registrar is the assistant of the judge who writes down what happens during sessions and who writes it in writing, such an elaboration is called an official report.
+For example, the judge in training participates with older colleagues and works at sessions as a court clerk.
+A registrar is the assistant of the judge who writes down what happens during sessions and who writes it in writing, such elaboration is called an official report.
 In addition, the judge in training follows numerous courses, both in the legal field and in dealing with citizens at sessions.

 In this way, you learn to interrogate witnesses, to discover what happened and who the perpetrator is.
 You also learn how to write sentences.
 A verdict is the judge ‘s judgment on whether someone is punished and what punishment.